leesjensen/cs260-w2022/www/node/node-n2-todo/README.md

 I changed this so I could run in production and only run a single server listening on port 3102.
 These are the steps I followed.

+1. Moved the server into the root of the project.
+There is no need for `back-end` and it messed up the relative pathing.
 1. Make sure Vue doesn't prefix path to the root.
    ```
    module.exports = {